bluepeter/alphagroove/README.md

 # Install dependencies
 pnpm install
 ```

+This command will install all necessary Node.js packages, including `sharp` which is used for
+generating PNG chart images. `sharp` includes native C++ components; `pnpm` typically handles its
+compilation and any system dependencies.
+However, if you encounter issues during `sharp`
+installation related to `libvips` or similar missing libraries, you may need to install `libvips`
+manually using your system's package manager (e.g., `brew install vips` on macOS, or
+`sudo apt-get install libvips-dev` on Debian/Ubuntu) and then try `pnpm install` again.

 Note: The project uses a `pnpm-workspace.yaml` file to configure build behavior.
 This file tells
 pnpm to ignore build scripts for DuckDB since we're using the Homebrew-installed version instead of